stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 - Even low-traffic sites can be highly profitable if the leads are valuable: "If you had a lawyer directory that was only getting 200 visitors a month... you don't need 80,000 monthly visitors."
 (14:40–15:08)
 - Requires more technical setup (forms, automation) and some sales skills to build relationships with buyers.

-**Opinion:** *This is the most scalable and lucrative model for introverts who are comfortable with systems and automation.
+**Invisibuilder's perspective:** *This is the most scalable and lucrative model for introverts who are comfortable with systems and automation.
 The key is to pick a niche where leads are in high demand and to automate as much of the process as possible.*

 ---